網頁圖片

 RELIGION (A Little)-Evils of.

 It is an excellent thing when men's religion makes them generous, free-hearted, and openhanded, scorning to do a thing that is paltry and sneaking.
-Matthew Heary, RELIGION-with Civil Freedom.
+Matthee Henry.

 RELIGION-Influence of.

-Of th' everlasting clime: Who carry music in their beart Through dusky lane and wrangling mart, And ply their daily task with busier feet Because their hearts some holy strain repeat.
-Kebia
+Of th' everlasting clime: Who carry music in their heart Through dusky lane and wrangling mart, And ply their daily task with busier feet Because their hearts some holy strain repeat.

 RELIGION-Light of.